famulare/famulare.github.io/_posts/2023-06-20-Polio-shows-us-the-way-for-COVID-repost.md

 ---
 layout: post
 title: Polio shows us the way for COVID (repost from Twitter)
-tags:  repost disease-control COVID-19 polio
+tags:  repost disease-control COVID-19 polio dose-response
 ---

 From time to time, I'll be reposting content from Twitter here so I have it for posterity.